Coronavirus digest: 'We can get our normal lives back' in 2022, says German health minister | DW | 01.01.2022

 In the United States, the New Year's Day Rose Parade in Pasadena, California is back on after a year's hiatus due to the pandemic.

-Singer LeeAnn Rimes will kick off the parade with a performance of "Throw My Arms Around the World," and actor LeVar Burton will serve as grand marshal of the traditional New Year's Day parade.
+Singer LeeAnn Rimes kicked off the parade with a performance of "Throw My Arms Around the World," and actor LeVar Burton served as grand marshal of the traditional New Year's Day parade.

-Additionally, the Rose Parade will feature 20 marching bands, 18 equestrian units and dozens of floats built around the theme, "Dream.
+Additionally, the Rose Parade featured 20 marching bands, 18 equestrian units and dozens of floats built around the theme, "Dream.
 Believe.
 Achieve."

-The parade precedes the Rose Bowl college football game, which this year will be played between the Ohio State Buckeyes and the Utah Utes.
+The parade preceded the Rose Bowl college football game, which this year was played between the Ohio State Buckeyes and the Utah Utes.